nijkah/nijkah/README.md

 ### 🤔 More specifically
 * Few-Shot Learning
-* Continual Learning
-* Active Learning - for Object Detection or other complicated computer vision applications
+* Continual Learning - for Object Detection or other complicated computer vision applications
 * Nonparametric Methods including Gaussian Process or Kernel Methods
 * Bias-variance tradeoff or Interpretation on loss surfaces.

-In the very far future, I hope to dive in more fundamental fields such as formal epistemology.

 <!--
 **nijkah/nijkah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.